 Thousands of years ago, if we were being chased by a saber-toothed tiger, our bodies would release stress hormones like cortisol and adrenaline to give us an extra dose of strength and speed.
 This fight-or-flight reaction is hard-wired into our bodies so that we can defend ourselves or get away from danger.
 Once the danger has passed, our levels return to normal.

 But today, this same hormonal reaction can be triggered by several different (and less severe) circumstances, such as a car alarm, our boss dropping a last-minute assignment on our desk, or screaming kids in the kitchen.

 There may not be any man-eating beasts in the area, but there are countless situations in today's world that are going to keep you stimulated and dump those stress hormones into your system.

 When this happens, adrenaline works to increase your heart rate and blood pressure, while cortisol increases the sugar in your bloodstream, lowers your immune system, and suppresses your digestion.
 This all stresses your body out and undermines your health.

-Dopamine is a hormone that helps control the brain's reward and pleasure centers.
+Dopamine is one hormone that's thought to be responsible for the "high" we feel during exercise.
 It acts like an information filter that can help our brains get ready for peak performance.
-Dopamine also improves our memory, our attention, and our ability to solve problems—all pretty important stuff!
+Dopamine also improves our memory, our attention, and our ability to solve problems—all pretty important stuff.

-Ever notice how your libido becomes nonexistent when you are stressed out?
+Ever notice how your libido becomes nonexistent when you're stressed?
 The last thing on your mind is an intimate evening for two.
 That's because your body thinks it's in danger (remember that saber-toothed tiger?) and has shifted from procreation to survival mode.
 It revs up the cortisol and changes your sex hormone production.
-Meditation lowers your cortisol levels and gets you back in the mood!